Child standing on viewing platform overlooking a waterfall within the trees

 Toilets/ Baby Change: Hawes.
 There are public toilets at Hawes.

 Nearest Cafe/ Amenities: Hawes.
 There is an array of cafes and pubs at Hawes, as well as shops.
+We HIGHLY recommend going to the Ice Cream Parlour on Market Street.

 The path leading out of Hawes